Tension Headache (cont.)

 - What is the treatment for tension headache?

-- Are home remedies effective for tension headache?
+- Are there effective home remedies a cure for tension headache?

 - Can tension headaches be prevented?